Full-cabin monitoring may help prevent 'hot car' deaths

-TEL AVIV, ISRAEL - Vayyar, a global leader in 4D imaging radar, has developed the world's first automotive sensor that covers the entire cabin of any passenger vehicle with a single Radar-on-Chip (RoC), according to a company statement.
+Vayyar, a global leader in 4D imaging radar, has developed the world's first automotive sensor that covers the entire cabin of any passenger vehicle, with a single Radar-on-Chip (RoC), according to a company statement.

 Given the 60 per cent spike in global consumer demand for sport utility vehicles (SUVs) over the past five years, Vayyar's production-ready in-car sensor is designed to cover up to three rows.